Finding the Best Places to Retire Since 2006!

 This area has a humid subtropical climate, with a wet season and a dry season.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 50s, 60s and 70s.
 On average, the area receives 57 inches of rain each year.

-It is worth noting that some sections of the St. Lucie River and Indian River Lagoon have experienced problems with algae blooms, which can be toxic, and with vibrio vulnificus bacteria, which can be very dangerous to people with weakened immune systems.
+It is worth noting that some sections of the St. Lucie River and Indian River Lagoon have experienced problems with algae blooms, which can be toxic.
 The good news is that the city has opened a large water farm that will reduce algae blooms by keeping polluted water from reaching the river and lagoon.

 Hurricanes are something to keep in mind, too.
 Up until 2004, this area had not been hit by a hurricane in nearly 50 years.
-Then it was struck by Hurricane Frances and Hurricane Jeanne in 2004, by Hurricane Wilma in 2005, by Hurricane Matthew in 2016 and by Hurricane Irma in 2017.
-Damage was relatively minimal in each event, although Irma brought 15 inches of rain and 100 mph winds.
+Then it was struck by Hurricane Frances and Hurricane Jeanne in 2004, by Hurricane Wilma in 2005, by Hurricane Matthew in 2016, by Hurricane Irma in 2017 and by Hurricane Dorian in 2019.
+Damage was relatively minor in each event, although Wilma was a direct hit and Irma brought 15 inches of rain and 100 mph winds.
 Home insurance rates spiked after Frances and remain high today.

 Recommended as a Retirement Spot?
 Yes | Is Florida Tax-Friendly at Retirement?
 Yes

-The hurricane threat is real, but Port St. Lucie boasts plenty of outdoor recreation opportunities, a mellow vibe and a low crime rate.
+The hurricane threat is real, but Port St. Lucie boasts somewhat reasonable housing costs for a safe, coastal city and has plenty of outdoor recreation opportunities and an easygoing vibe.
 It is a place to consider for retirement.

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.